 How Salt Fish Is Indispensable

-Salt fish has been a part of Caribbean cuisine dating back to the days of colonial rule.
+Salt fish has been a part of Caribbean cuisine dating back to the days of European colonial rule.
 Salt fish was first introduced to the Caribbean in the 16th century.
 Vessels from North America—mainly Canada—would come bringing lumber and pickled and salted cod.
 They would then return to their homeland with Caribbean molasses, rum, sugar, and salt.

 Today, most of the salt fish consumed in the Caribbean is still imported, though countries like Guyana now make their own salt fish.

 The most popular way of preparing salt fish in the Caribbean is by sautéeing it with thyme, lots of onions, tomatoes and hot pepper.
 When cooked this way, the salt fish can be eaten with rice, roti (a flatbread), and ground provisions (tuber root vegetables).
 It is most popularly eaten with bakes (a fried dough).

 Salt cod is also made into fritters—called stamp and go in Jamaica, bacalaitos in Puerto Rico and acras de morue in Guadeloupe and Martinique.
 The fish is dredged in a spicy batter and then deep fried until crispy.